sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/backend.md

 ### Add API key for initialization

-Add an API key when you initialize the backend to make automated cluster setup and deployment more straightforward.
+Add an [API key][39] when you initialize the backend to make automated cluster setup and deployment more straightforward.
+An API key is a persistent UUID that maps to a stored Sensu username.

-For example, if you supply an API key via sensu-backend init, you do not need to configure sensuctl.
+If you supply an API key via sensu-backend init, you do not need to configure sensuctl.
-Instead, you can execute sensuctl commands to manage resources immediately after initializing a cluster &mdash; just provide the [`--api-key` and `--api-url` flags][62] with their correct values in your sensuctl commands.
+Instead, you can execute sensuctl commands to manage resources immediately after initializing a cluster by providing the [`--api-key` and `--api-url` flags][62] with their correct values in your sensuctl commands.

 To initialize with an API key in addition to username and password, set your administrator credentials as follows.
 Replace `<api_key>` with the API key you want to use: